 Advanced persistent threats (APTs) are real, and traditional security measures and practices such as antivirus and firewalls may not be to stop a breach from occurring in the cloud without additional processes in place.
 Though the difficulty in detecting APTs increases as the depth of the cloud increases, there are characteristics that can help identify an APT.

 - Multi-phase in nature

 A dedicated security team should be tasked with identifying any indicators of compromise regarding security and compliance.

 Whether on-premise or in the cloud, container security solutions still need to be configured and managed.
 Data, by its very nature, is vulnerable to threats.
 Containers, whether in the cloud or not still need to be monitored for compliance and security alike.
 With some predictions stating the cloud security growth to more than double to $3.5 Billion, ensuring that vulnerabilities are not being ignored is top of mind for many.

-Vulnerabilities can include application security, excessive access, data back-up issues, user tracking, and the never ending password credential concerns.
+Vulnerabilities can include application security, excessive access, data backup issues, user tracking, and never-ending password credential concerns.
 As additional devices and applications are included within an organization's enterprise, CISOs may need additional tools to help assess these vulnerabilities and threats.